eslint/rfcs/designs/2022-async-parse/README.md

 ### Alternatives to requiring a testing framework

-Instead of throwing an error if custom/global `it` was not found, `RuleTester#run` could run all test directly and return a Promise, but that could make the behavior of this method quite confusing for users.
+Instead of throwing an error if custom/global `it` was not found, `RuleTester#run` could run all tests directly and return a Promise, but that could make the behavior of this method quite confusing for users.

 We could add a separate method `RuleTester#runDirectly` that always runs the tests directly and always returns a Promise, but the question is whether anyone needs it.